Cypresslin/lazy-xerus/README.md

 ## What can this script do for you?
 * Install all the tools you want, from IME to multimedia plugins, and even third-party tools like Google Chrome, Skype
-* Installl extensions for Gnome
+* Install extensions for Gnome
 * Pin / unpin applications from the launcher
-* Remove unwanted softwares
+* Remove unwanted software
 * Change your terminal / GIT / Desktop configuration
 * Upgrade your system, install proprietary drivers

 You can change these anytime from the txt files in lists/ directory

-## Note for installing third-party softwares
+## Note for installing third-party software
-You might see some error message while install the third-party softwares:
+You might see some error message while install the third-party software:

     dpkg: dependency problems prevent configuration of google-chrome-stable

     dpkg: error processing package google-chrome-stable (--install):
     dependency problems - leaving unconfigured

-This is harmless, and will be fixed by a `apt install -f` command later in the scrip.
+This is harmless, and will be fixed by a `apt install -f` command later in the script.

 ## Why Xerus?
 Xenial Xerus, which is the latest Ubuntu LTS version for now.